DEFRA/epr-backend/docs/architecture/discovery/pepr-lld.md

 > [!NOTE]
 > The frontend only needs a single page to handle the entire upload and validation flow.
 The page polls the backend state document and updates the UI based on the current status, without requiring redirects between different URLs.
 >
-> **Design decision:** The SUMMARY-LOG entity is created only after the file has been successfully uploaded to CDP Uploader (not on page load).
-This prevents abandoned entities in `awaiting_upload` state when users navigate away or refresh the page without uploading.
-The redirect from CDP Uploader back to the frontend triggers the entity creation, ensuring database records only exist for actual uploads.
+> **Design decision:** The frontend calls CDP Uploader's `/initiate` endpoint directly (no backend proxy needed).
+The SUMMARY-LOG entity is created only after the file has been successfully uploaded to CDP Uploader (not on page load).
+This prevents abandoned entities when users navigate away or refresh the page without uploading.
+The redirect from CDP Uploader back to the frontend triggers the entity creation via the `/uploaded` endpoint, ensuring database records only exist for actual uploads.

 #### Phase 1: upload & async processes: preprocessing, file parsing & data validation